shazow/btc-crawl/README.md

 (In approximate order of priority)

-* Apply peer-age filter to results
-* Output using some space-conscious format.
-Right now the output file grows fairly quickly.
 * Namespace useful sub-packages properly (outside of `main`)
 * Fix race condition warnings.
+(Not sure if this is feasible. `golog` and other fundamental pieces seem to trigger warnings possibly erroneously.)

 ## License